25 December 2025

 If most of your revenue comes from delivery orders, a POS built for this workflow becomes essential.

 Yes.
-It helps manage high order volume, inventory, and reporting efficiently.
+It helps manage high order volumes, inventory accuracy, and reporting efficiently.

 Yes.
 Modern POS systems automatically update inventory with every order.